ApogeeIntegration/Tableau-Utilities/storyBuilder/README.md

   * *[-f, --fixed height width]*: Flags whether you want the dashboards and story to be a fixed size.
 If so, input height and width following tag.
 Otherwise, defaults to creating the Story and Dashboards an automatic size.
   * *[-o, --open]*: If provided, launches Tableau with the generated workbook.
   * *[-r, --replace]*: If provided, will overwrite an existing Tableau workbook; otherwise, will stop if the workbook file already exists.

+## Publish to Server

+A script to publish the workbook to Tableau Server using TSC remotely was provided for convenience.